nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 However, it did produce what we are looking for: the `.command.run` file that Nextflow tried to submit to Slurm via the `sbatch` command.

-Let's take a look inside. **TODO Figure out why mt output is not the nice output Adam had**
+Let's take a look inside. **TODO: UPDATE NEXTFLOW VERSION SO WE CAN HAVE THIS SWEET OUTPUT**

 ```bash title=".command.run" linenums="1"
 #!/bin/bash